chocolatey/choco/CONTRIBUTING.md

     1. See [Submit Pull Request (PR)](#submit-pull-request-pr).
 - Please also observe the following:
   - Unless specifically requested, do not reformat the code.
 It makes it very difficult to see the change you've made.
+    - If you must reformat the code, apply the formatting changes in a separate commit to the actual changes so that we can more easily review your work.
   - Do not change files that are not specific to the feature.
   - More covered below in the [**Prepare commits**](#prepare-commits) section.
 - Test your changes and please help us out by updating and implementing some automated tests.
 It is recommended that all contributors spend some time looking over the tests in the source code.
 You can't go wrong emulating one of the existing tests and then changing it specific to the behavior you are testing.